-To do this, we are conducting research – firstly, to understand eye health needs in Aotearoa and, secondly, to develop and test solutions that will address unmet need and improve access to eye health services for everyone living in Aotearoa.
+We are conducting research, firstly to understand eye health needs in Aotearoa, and secondly to develop and test solutions that will address unmet need and improve access to eye health services for everyone living in Aotearoa.

-Scheduled for launch in late 2021, a mobile full-service eye clinic aims to make eye health services more accessible to a range of hard-to-reach or historically under-served communities.
+Launched in June 2022, a mobile full-service eye clinic aims to make eye health services more accessible to a range of hard-to-reach or historically under-served communities.
+Read more…

 Community Spectacle Scheme